korzan-og/quickstart-streaming-agents/LAB1-Tool-Calling/LAB1.md

 CROSS JOIN LATERAL TABLE(
     AI_COMPLETE('llm_textgen_model',
-        CONCAT('Analyze this search results page for the following product name: "', ros.product_name, '", and extract the price of the product that most closely matches the product name.
-Return only the price in format: XX.XX.
-For example, return only: 29.95.
-Page content: ', ros.page_content)
+        CONCAT('Analyze this search results page for the following product name: "', ros.product_name, '", and extract the price of the product that most closely matches the product name. ', 'Return only the price in format: XX.XX.
+For example, return only: 29.95. ', 'Page content: ', ros.page_content)
     )
 ) AS llm
 WHERE ros.page_content IS NOT NULL